UNIVERSITY OF LODZ FOR ANIMALS IN NEED

 WELL DONE!

-Community of the University of Lodz, our community – amazing people, thanks to whom every year, buses packed full with gifts for pets go to the shelter.
-We would like to thank our students, employees, pupils from the University of Lodz Kindergarten, students of the State Secondary School of the University of Lodz and the British International School of the University of Lodz for their commitment.
+Thanks to the University of Lodz community, our community, every year buses packed full with gifts for pets go to the shelter.
+We would like to thank our students, employees, pupils from the University of Lodz Kindergarten, students of the Righteous Among the Nations State Secondary School of the University of Lodz and the British International School of the University of Lodz for their commitment.
 We also extend our thanks to the Lodz University of Technology, which joined our campaign in 2020 and collected almost 100 kg of pet food.
 Well done Guys!

-We are very happy that our initiative is developing. „Psia kość” is not only about annual gift collections – we receive signals that the campaign inspires people to adopt animals from the shelter.
+We are very happy that our initiative is developing. „Psia kość” is not only about annual donation collections – we receive signals that the campaign inspires people to adopt animals from the shelter.